zachdavids/BattleTanks/README.md

   * Damage System
   * Projectile Physics
   * Real World Spring-Based Vehicle Suspension
-  * complex controls, a UI and basic AI and two-player splitscreen functionality.

   ### Instructions
   Open the Unreal Project to have UE4 generate the project files.